 Saint Bartholomew, Apostle and Martyr

-He carried the Gospel through the most barbarous countries of the East (India and greater Armenia), baptizing neophytes and casting out demons.
+Saint Bartholomew carried the Gospel through the most barbarous countries of the East (India and greater Armenia), baptizing neophytes and casting out demons.
 Saint Pantænus testified that Bartholomew brought a copy of the Gospel of Saint Matthew to this vast region in the third century.
 Saint John Chrysostom said that Bartholomew also preached in Asia Minor and, with Saint Philip, suffered there for the faith.
-Saint Bartholomew’s last mission was in Armenia, where he was martyred.
+His last mission was in Armenia, where he was martyred.
 The manner of his death is uncertain.
 Some report that he was beheaded, while others recount that he was flayed alive and crucified, head downward.